Flu Season Is Shaping Up To Be A Nasty One, CDC Says

 "When H3N2 is prominent, we tend to have a season with far more hospitalizations and deaths," Fitzgerald says.

 To make matters worse, the vaccine may only be about 30 percent effective against that strain.
-That's better than the 10 percent effectiveness reported in Australia, which has its flu season before the United States does and often predicts what will happen in this country.
+That is better than the 10 percent effectiveness reported in Australia, which has its flu season before the United States does and often predicts what will happen in this country.

 Nevertheless, health officials are urging people to get vaccinated.
 Any protection is better than none.
 And the vaccine may end up being more effective, especially if other strains of the flu become more common.
 The vaccine is more effective against those other strains.
 The vaccine can also lessen the severity of illness in people who get sick.